-The History of Ideas Program and the Sociology Department are co-sponsoring an event hosted by the Philosophy Department's Environmental Ethics Course:
+The History of Ideas Program and the Sociology Department co-sponsored an event hosted by the Philosophy Department's Environmental Ethics Course:

 Michael Löwy, École des hautes études en sciences sociales and Centre national de la recherche scientifique